 5. Make Data-Based Decisions

-It’s easy to get wrapped up in the “vision” for your company and make gut-based decisions.
+It’s easy to get wrapped up in your company’s “vision” and make gut-based decisions.
 The problem is, your gut doesn’t have access to the analytics that your site, social, CRM, and other customer databases do.
-Take time to understand the numbers and then shift your tactics accordingly.
+Take time to understand the numbers, then shift your strategy vs. tactics accordingly.
+Without a strategy, your tactics have no real meaning.
 It’s okay if the data sometimes throws you for a loop.
 A strategy is an ever-evolving entity.

 6. Think Long Term

-In a post-pandemic world, it’s easier than ever to get sucked into a quarter by quarter cycle.
+It’s easy to get sucked into a quarter-by-quarter cycle.
 But in the bigger timeline of your company (hopefully), a quarter—even a year—is just the blink of an eye.
 A strategy should be a five to ten-year plan.
 That plan will certainly change as technology and politics evolve, but if you’re looking to the future, you’ll always be heading in the right direction.

 7. Be Agile